gsanaev/crop-yield-prediction-climate-change/README.md

 - scikit-learn & SHAP communities — for robust, transparent machine learning tools

 ---
+> This repository was created and maintained by **Golib Sanaev**, Data Scientist specializing in forecasting, econometrics, and applied machine learning.

 **⭐ If you find this project interesting, please give it a star!**